hargoniX/bachelor/thesis/thesis.typ

 - Macro System
   - declarative macros
   - grammar style declarative macros
-- const generics
-  - just the very basics, we only use this feature in one place == L4
-- Microkernel concept
-  - Capabilities
-  - Everything in userspace
-- APIs that we use:
-  - VBus/IO
-  - Dataspaces
 == Kani
 - general idea: Rust -> CBMC -> SMT
 - show the 3 core features: